• Skip to primary navigation

 Hi crochet friends!
 My name is Emily – I’m the maker and designer behind Hooked Hazel.
 I’m so excited to share the Maple Woods Cardi with you.

-Sweater season is my favorite - you can usually find me in my comfiest jeans, a worn in t-shirt, and a sweater or hoodie.
-My design philosophy is pretty simple - I only want to make things that I'll actually wear, that are versatile, and will work with the other clothing in my wardrobe.
+My design philosophy is pretty simple – I only want to make things that I’ll actually wear, that are versatile, and will work with the other clothing in my wardrobe.

 The texture in the Maple Woods Cardi reminds me of the layers of maple leaves that cover the ground in my hometown each winter.
-And of course the golden mustard color I used is 100% on-trend!
-This is a piece you can pull out of your closet and throw on over leggings when you're puttering around the house or pair it with denim for casual Friday at the office.
+And, of course, the golden mustard color I used is 100% on-trend!

-Machine Washable Sweater FTW!
+Machine Washable Yarn FTW!

 I used Lion Brand Touch of Alpaca for this design.
 I chose this yarn because it’s cozy and warm without being heavy.
 Plush – the squish factor is unreal.
 The natural fibers in this yarn lend a wonderful lightness and drape to your finished garment.

-Also - it's machine washable!
-That's a BIG plus in my book.
-It's available in the prettiest neutrals and jewel tones - I chose Goldenrod for the Maple Woods Cardi.
-If you'd like to substitute a different yarn, I recommend choosing a worsted weight yarn that is breathable and not too heavy.
+Also – it’s machine washable!
+That’s a BIG plus in my book.
+It’s available in the prettiest neutrals and jewel tones – I chose Goldenrod for the Maple Woods Cardi.

 The entire cardigan is worked in one piece with minimal seaming needed (shoulders only).
-Sleeves made attached to the body and are worked in the round.
+Sleeves are made attached to the body and are worked in the round.

 click to pin this pattern for later ⇨